These Pumpkin Oatmeal Cookies are the ultimate fall cookie! Soft and chewy, with a sweet cinnamon glaze, they’re sure to be your new favorite!

 Prep Tips

-- To make sure your cookies aren’t mushy, I recommend blotting excess moisture from the canned pumpkin with a paper towel.
+- Pumpkin – If your pumpkin puree seems like it has extra liquid in the can, I recommend draining and blotting the excess moisture with a paper towel.
+This will help prevent the cookies from being soggy.
 If your pumpkin puree looks thick already, you may not need to do this step.

 - Try adding mix-ins!
 Butterscotch chips or white chocolate chips would be delicious!
 If you like nuts, you could add chopped pecans or walnuts.